Get the the latest innovations and upgrades regarding gas engines delivered to your inbox each month.

 Who are the largest manufacturers of gas engines?

-The production of gas engines is a highly specialized field in which some gas engine manufacturers like INNIO Jenbacher®, MWM®, MAN® or Caterpillar® have achieved a dominant position due to their technical expertise, quality, and innovation.
+The production of gas engines is a highly specialized field in which some gas engine manufacturers (OEMs) like INNIO Jenbacher®, MWM®, MAN® or Caterpillar® have achieved a dominant position due to their technical expertise, quality, and innovation.

 MAN is a globally renowned company in the engine manufacturing sector.
 It has a long tradition in developing and producing combustion engines and is also active in the gas engine industry.
 MAN gas engines are known for their reliability and efficiency.